SiliconLabs/zipgateway/README.md

 cmake --build .
 ```

-Feel free to tweak env,
-debugging on board using gdb can be helpful too.
+Feel free to tweak env, debugging using gdb can be helpful too.

 ### BUILD ON HOST

-To speed up the build, native build can be deported to host using
+To speed up the build process, native build can be deported to the host using
-different containerization techniques (docker, systemd. chroot, qemu, binfmt),
+different containerization techniques (docker, systemd, chroot, qemu, binfmt).
-check [DevTools](./DevTools/) directory for more.
+Check the [DevTools](./DevTools/) directory for more information.

 ## MORE

-Extra documentation is available in doc folder or online:
+Additional documentation is available in doc folder or online:

 - https://github.com/SiliconLabs/zipgateway/
 - https://www.silabs.com/wireless/z-wave/specification